 products in future periods.
 Using data on captive financing by the manufacturers of heavy equipment, we find that captive backed models have lower price depreciation.
 The

 evidence is consistent with captive finance helping manufacturers commit to ex-post actions that support used machine prices.
 This, in turn, conveys higher pledgeability for

 captive backed products, even for individual machines financed by banks.
 Although motivated as a rent seeking device, captive financing generates positive spillovers by relaxing

-its impact on intervening transactions.
-Moreover, market conditions prevailing at the time a comparable was priced also unduly influence subsequent loans.
+overweighted as they develop redundant channels of influence on later transactions.
+Market conditions prevailing at the time a comparable was priced also unduly influence subsequent

 I study the effect of human capital on firms' leverage decisions in a structural dynamic model.

 Firms produce using physical capital and labor.
 They pay a cost per employee they hire, thus investing in human capital.